Skip to content

 Complete Example

-Here's a complete example showing how to use all four functions together:
+Here's a complete example showing how to use all five functions together:

 <script setup lang="ts">